 Spouses often confuse the meaning of the term “separation” and often inquire about “legal separation.”
 Physical separation, meaning the parties no longer reside in the same residence and at least one party intends to end the marital relationship, tolls the one-year statutory period.
 No formal documents are required to establish that a husband and wife are separated.

-Our divorce lawyers at Dummit Fradin are experienced with all matters resulting from the breakdown of a marriage and can walk you through the process with sympathy and professionalism.
+Our North Carolina divorce attorneys at Dummit Fradin are experienced with all matters resulting from the breakdown of a marriage and can help you through the process with sympathy and professionalism.
 We recognize the importance of these matters to your family and use our experience to ensure that your rights are protected.

 Visit One of